Tax Filing Status Options

-In most cases this status selection is more favorable for married couples with a single or majority earner.
+In most cases, this tax status selection is more favorable for married couples with a single or majority earner.
 This is due to the elevated tax rate and possible deductions.
 A joint return utilizes the incomes and expenses of both parties.
 Married couples do not have to live together to file jointly and couples going through a divorce can still file jointly until the finalization of the arrangement.
-To file jointly with your spouse check the box on line 2.
-Remember using this filing status will make both parties accountable for the tax, as well as any penalties or interest due on the return.
+To file jointly with your spouse, check the box on line 2.
+Remember using this tax filing status will make both parties accountable for the tax, as well as any penalties or interest due on the return.

 Married Filing Separate

 The primary benefit of filing separately is each taxpayer is only responsible for the accuracy and timeliness of his or her return.
-Depending on the adjusted gross incomes of the two parties and the corresponding tax rates, married couples filing separately usually means there is a higher tax rate as well as both spouses having to forego tax benefits like the earned income credit (EIC) or child tax credit(s).
+Depending on the adjusted gross incomes of the two parties and the corresponding tax rates, married couples filing separately usually means there is a higher tax rate as well as both spouses having to forgo tax benefits like the earned income credit (EIC) or child tax credit(s).

 When a married couple files separately, they both must itemize or claim their standard deduction.
 This means if one spouse itemizes and the other is left with nothing to itemize, that party wouldn't be able to claim any standard deduction to help reduce their tax bill.
 In using this filing status, be sure to list your spouse's SSN or ITIN on your 1040 and check the box on line 3.

 Read more on the differences in filing married jointly or separate.